spgennard/vscode_cobol4gnucobol/README.md

 To summarize, this extension provides:

-- Problem matchers
+- Problem matchers for GnuCOBOL
-- A derived GnuCOBOL language that injects GnuCOBOL keywords into an existing COBOL syntax.
+- COBOL language based on the GnuCOBOL dialect

 ## Task: Single file compile using GnuCOBOL